Quantum cryptography compatible with noisy intermediate-scale quantum devices based on Parrondo dynamics in discrete-time quantum walks: Results

 In addition to the Hellinger fidelity, one may also evaluate the total variation distance, which measures the statistical distinguishability between two probability distributions by quantifying the maximum difference in the probabilities that each distribution assigns to the same events.
 For probability distributions \( X = \{x_i\} \) and \( Y = \{y_i\} \), the total variation distance is given by

 The total variation distance is bounded by $[0,1]$, where 0 indicates the distributions are similar, while 1 means that they are completely different. \\Fig. \ref{public} shows the probability distribution during the public key generation of the cryptographic protocol, with the walker initialized at $\ket{0}$ position state and $\ket{l} = \ket{0}$ coin state.
+It illustrates the public key generation stage, where the quantum walk evolves into a near uniform position-space distribution.
+While this may appear visually flat, it encodes an important physical feature of the protocol, which is the formation of a chaotic key.
 The results show the circuit realizations both in ideal conditions and with realistic quantum noise using Qiskit’s noise modeling framework.
 Gate imperfections are modeled by a depolarizing quantum channel with an error probability of 0.03 applied uniformly to all quantum gates in the circuit.
 The depolarizing channel provides an effective description of averaged gate errors arising from control inaccuracies, crosstalk, and residual decoherence, and is commonly used to benchmark quantum algorithms on NISQ devices.
 The chosen error probability closely reflects the effective noise levels observed on current-generation IBM superconducting quantum processors~\cite{r15} operated at optimization level 3.
 This approach allows us to capture the aggregate influence of gate noise on the quantum walk dynamics and the resulting cryptographic performance.
 The close similarity between the ideal and noisy probability distributions indicates that the protocol is stable and that noise has only a small effect on the quantum walk dynamics.
 This means that the public key can be generated accurately even on the current generation noisy intermediate-scale quantum (NISQ) hardware.
 For completeness, the quantum circuits implementing the protocol are presented in Appendix~\ref{A1}.
 In addition to the Qiskit-based simulations presented above, we also provide a proof-of-principle implementation of the complete cryptographic protocol using the \texttt{Wolfram Quantum Framework}~\cite{WQF} in Mathematica.
 The corresponding results of the ideal and noisy simulations are reported in Appendix~\ref{A2}.\\